Our library’s mission and policies concerning fines, social media, programming, and more.

 Items not added to the Library shelves will be given to The Friends of the Missoula Public Library book sale.

-The volume of donations the Library receives prevents the return of us from returning any donated items once they are gifted.
+The volume of donations the Library receives prevents us from returning any donated items once they are gifted.

 The Library can provide you with a receipt, but will not assign a monetary value to gifts; please have your tax-preparer assist with that task.